For the Fatherland Medal: Description

-The description of the "For the Homeland" medal is given in 2 different ways.
+There are two descriptions of the "For the Homeland" medal.

-The first image of the medal was approved by the Law No. 34-IIQ of the Republic of Azerbaijan dated December 8, 2000.
-The definition of medal in the law in question is as follows:
+The first image of the medal was approved by the Law No. 34-IIQ of the Republic of Azerbaijan, on December 8, 2000.
+The definition of medal is as follows:

 The medal "For the Fatherland" consists of a beam plate with a diameter of 36 mm, cast in bronze, with a decoration along its perimeter.

 The coat of arms of the Republic of Azerbaijan is located in the middle of the medal, and two crossed swords are shown underneath.
 Above the coat of arms, the inscription "For the Motherland" is written along the circle.
 The text and pictures are eye-catching.

 The reverse side has a smooth surface and the medal's number is engraved in the middle.

 The medal is attached via a ring and ring to a 27mm x 43mm thin rectangular plate wrapped in black ribbon in a dark and light oak tone.
 At the bottom of the plate there is a ring-shaped rectangular protrusion in the style of a national ornament, and on the back there is a corresponding fastening element for fastening to clothing.

 The medal is accompanied by a 27mm x 9mm die made from the same black ribbon, with a crescent and star design, and an element to be attached to clothing.